viet34tqc/notebook/ci-cd.md

 ## What is CI/CD

-It's the process of building, testing, deploying new code to production automatically.
+It's the process of building, testing, deploying new code to server automatically.
 This process is called workflow or CI/CD pipeline

 A common workflow is when you commit your code, the workflow starts.
 It tests your code, builds it into an artifact (build artifact: which are files created by a build process), pushes the artifacts in some storage and then deploys the application on an server

+In practical, CI deploys code to Testing environments.
+Continuous delivery deploys code to Staging and Continuous Deployment deploys code to Production.
+However, Continuous Deployment is hard to implement because production enviroment is user's environment, so we still need to check and deploy manually.

 There are many CI/CD tools on the market but if you are using github for hosting your code you can use Github Actions to implement these kind of workflow.